TejasQ/tejaskumar.com/blog/what-i-learned-from-getting-pushed-off-my-bicycle.md

    The _actual_ solution?
 Truth.

-   I publicly acknowlege that **I probably fall short** in one way or another, either technically or physically or whatever.
+   I publicly acknowlege that **I fail** in one way or another, either technically or physically or whatever.
 I'm a flawed human.
 It is what it is.
 I'm trying to improve, but it's kind of a _[gradient descent](https://ml-cheatsheet.readthedocs.io/en/latest/gradient_descent.html)_ kind of thing.
 There will be error.
 It's unavoidable and that is okay.